yrnkrn/zapcc/README.md

 ### Which operating systems is supported?

-zapcc builds on Linux x64.
-Windows x64 support with mingw-w64 is experimental.
+zapcc builds on Linux x64, Visual C++, mingw-w64 and MacOS.
+It was thoroughly tested on Linux x64 only, the rest are experimental.

 ### How zapcc is different from precompiled headers?